iquerejeta/Poseidon252/README.md

   One of them computes the bitflags item while the other assumes that it has already been computed and placed in the first Level position.

-- `dusk_plonk::Witness` backend for hashing Merkle Tree levels inside ZK-Circuits, specifically, PLONK circuits.
+- `plonk::Witness` backend for hashing Merkle Tree levels inside ZK-Circuits, specifically, PLONK circuits.
 This implementation comes also with two variants;
   One of them computes the bitflags item while the other assumes that it has already been computed and placed in the first Level position.